DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput/_docs/spec.md

 <span style="page-break-after: always"></span>

+## Tool

+A tool is any function that can be activated via an input made to the Render Window.
+The input system belongs to a system called Worldinput; tools belong to a separate system called Worldedit.

+The basic pattern is this:

+* A bind in Worldinput is invoked.
+That bind makes a *request* of a Worldedit tool.
+* The Worldedit tool returns a *response* representing parameters for a queued action to take.
+* Worldinput merges all *responses* received for each given tool, and delivers the merged responses to whatever called it (in practice, Worldedit).
+* Worldedit *invokes* each tool for which a response is present, passing the response as parameters for the invocation.
+This actually activates the tool and performs an action in the Render Window.

-## Tool invocation cause
+## Tool request cause

-A data structure that gets passed to tools when they're invoked.
+A data structure that gets passed to tools when they're requested.
 It has the following properties:

-* **"Has button" flag:** Indicates that the [input sequence](#input-sequence) which triggered this invocation has one or more buttons.
+* **"Has button" flag:** Indicates that the [input sequence](#input-sequence) which triggered this request has one or more buttons.
-* **"Has range" flag:** Indicates that the input sequence which triggered this invocation has a [range constraint](#range-constraint).
+* **"Has range" flag:** Indicates that the input sequence which triggered this request has a [range constraint](#range-constraint).
-* **Button press type:** The [button press type](#button-press-type) of the bind that triggered this invocation.
+* **Button press type:** The [button press type](#button-press-type) of the bind that triggered this request.
-* **"Button is down" flag:** Indicates that this invocation is the result of a button currently being down (i.e. the button press type is Hold).
+* **"Button is down" flag:** Indicates that this request is the result of a button currently being down (i.e. the button press type is Hold).
 This is redundant with the button press type, but may be used in the future.
-* **"Down status changed on this frame" flag:** Primarily useful for Hold binds, to know whether the current invocation is the result of the bind beginning to activate or remaining active over multiple frames.
+* **"Down status changed on this frame" flag:** Primarily useful for Hold binds, to know whether the current request is the result of the bind beginning to activate or remaining active over multiple frames.
 For tools that toggle some setting, for example, this is what allows them to toggle once when a Hold bind goes down and toggle back when it's released, rather than toggling every single frame.
 * **Range value:** X- and Y-axis values for a range input control.
 * **"Range is delta" flag:** Indicates that the range value represents a [delta](#delta-controls) rather than an absolute position.
-* **Raycast result:** Present only when the tool is invoked as the result of an input sequence with a [raycast constraint](#raycast-constraint).
+* **Raycast result:** Present only when the tool is requested as the result of an input sequence with a [raycast constraint](#raycast-constraint).
 Contains the result of the raycast that allowed the input sequence to proceed.

 <span style="page-break-after: always"></span>